 OK, so maybe the in-office chair massages are outside of your budget for now.
 But at the very least, you should consider adding something to your perks to stay ahead.
 Some of the perks I listed above are very low cost and provide a huge return on investment.
 For instance, flexible hours and telecommuting.

 Remember, when you’re treading water in a pool of sharks, your total compensation can make a great bite proof cage — that is to say, you’ll find it much easier to attract, recruit and retain your workforce when your total compensation is elevated.
 So take a look at your current compensation, benefits, and perks, and see what you can do!

-Love practical tips for creating an exceptional business?
-We’ve got loads more in The Exceptional Workplace, an eLetter for conscientious business leaders!
-Sign up here.
+Love practical tips and templates for creating an exceptional business?
+We’ve got loads more in The Exceptional Workplace premium content.
+Subscribe today!

 Amy McGeachy, PHR is an HR Consultant specializing in cultivating exceptional workplaces for her clients who are mostly small + medium businesses.
 Amy is the founder of The Exceptional Workplace a premium eLetter for conscientious business leaders.
 She is a certified HR Professional (PHR) through the Society of Human Resource Management (SHRM) and a Certified Coach through the Coach Training Alliance (CTA) and a member of the International Coaching Federation (ICF).
 Amy works with businesses in the areas of training, recruitment, employee relations, and strategic HR.